LearnersGuild/curriculum-app/modules/README.md

 ```
 Q: How do I know if I have a specific skill?
 A: Ask yourself first.
-When in double Ask your phase instructor to confirm.
+When in doubt ask your phase instructor to confirm.
 ```

 ```